An Iterative Optimizing Framework for Radiology Report Summarization with ChatGPT: Background and Related Works

-For the task of abstractive summarization~\cite{kieuvongngam2020automatic,lin2018global,liu2019fine,liu2019text,nallapati2016abstractive,park2020continual,rush2015neural,see2017get,song2020controlling}, there is no issue as mentioned previously.
+For the task of abstractive summarization~\cite{lin2018global,liu2019fine,liu2019text,see2017get,song2020controlling}, there is no issue as mentioned previously.
 Abstractive summarization task is an end-to-end generative task, and it is necessary to understand the meaning of the original text and generate a new summarization.
 Compared with extractive summarization, abstractive summarization is more challenging, but it is also more in line with the daily writing habits of human beings, so it has gradually become a significant research focus in the field of text summarization since the introduction of artificial neural networks and deep learning.
-For example, \cite{rush2015neural} first proposed an attentional encoder-decoder model for abstracting summaries to generate summaries from scratch. \cite{nallapati2016abstractive} adapted DeepMind's question-answering dataset~\cite{hermann2015teaching} to form the CNN/Daily Mail dataset and provided the first abstracted baseline.
-Later, PGN (LSTM)~\cite{see2017get} used a pointer-generator network to copy words from the original text and also retains the ability to generate new words, thus improving the seq2seq+attention model architecture.
+For example, PGN (LSTM)~\cite{see2017get} used a pointer-generator network to copy words from the original text and also retains the ability to generate new words, thus improving the seq2seq+attention model architecture.
 Similarly, CGU~\cite{lin2018global} proposed a global encoding framework for summary generation, which uses a combination of CNN and self-attention to filter the global encoding of text, solving the alignment problem between source text and target summary.
 With the emergence of BERT~\cite{kenton2019bert}, a milestone model within the NLP field, the previous training method was changed to use the strategy of pre-training + fine-tuning.
-Among others, BART~\cite{lewis2020bart} and PEGASUS~\cite{zhang2020pegasus} explored the use of pre-trained models to achieve advanced performance on text summarization task.
 TransABS~\cite{liu2019text} accomplished generative summarization based on the BertSUM~\cite{liu2019fine} used a two-stage fine-tuning method and achieved optimality on three datasets.
 CAVC~\cite{song2020controlling} used a Mask Language Modeling (MLM) strategy based on the BERT model to further improve the performance.
-There are also some approaches that try to use the pre-training model in the medical-related text processing, such as, \cite{park2020continual} helped the scientific community to understand the rapidly flowing COVID-19 literature array based on the BERT model. \cite{kieuvongngam2020automatic} used the BERT and GPT~\cite{chang2021jointly} to generate text summaries of COVID-19 medical research articles.